Danny Ahn: 2006–2013: Solo activities and projects

 Despite g.o.d going on hiatus, Ahn has reunited with his bandmates several times for collaborations.
-Ahn, Son Ho-young and Park Joon-hyung were featured in the song "Memories and Remembrance" (기억과추억), from Kim Tae-woo's mini album T-Virus.
-He also joined Kim and Son to perform their hit song "Lies" on the Music Bank special celebrating 600 episodes and at the 2012 Korean Music Festival in Los Angeles.
+Ahn, Son Ho-young and Park Joon-hyung were featured in the song "Memories and Remembrance", from Kim Tae-woo's mini album T-Virus.
+He also joined Kim and Son to perform their song "Lies" on the Music Bank special celebrating 600 episodes and at the 2012 Korean Music Festival in Los Angeles.

 In May 2012, Ahn starred opposite Dave K. Wong as Gye Dong-hee, a friend to Ryu's Seung-hyuk in Channel A's Goodbye Dear Wife.
 He served as a commentator/host on We Got Married along with Lee Ji-hye, with hosts Park Mi-sun and Kim Jung-min before leaving the show on May 31, 2014.
 In 2013 he joined Top Gear Korea to host the fourth season.

-Ahn was part of a project "group" called HOTSechgodRG, which comprises himself and four other members of first-generation idol groups who were born in the same year - 1978.
+Ahn was part of a project group called HOTSechgodRG, which comprises himself and four other members of first-generation idol groups who were born in 1978.
 The group was first conceived after former H.O.T member Moon Hee-joon invited Ahn, Tony An (H.O.T), Eun Ji-won (Sechs Kies) and Chun Myung-hoon (NRG) to create a reality show version of the television series Reply 1997 in which they would meet up at a rented house to chat and reflect on their heyday.
-The show was called Handsome Boys of the 20th Century (20세기 미소년) and also featured special guests, mainly their former bandmates and contemporaries.
+The show was called Handsome Boys of the 20th Century and also featured special guests, mainly their former bandmates and contemporaries.
 The group has also launched a music video and performed on Immortal Songs: Singing the Legend.
 The following year, in 2014, they starred in Where is My Superhero? on OnStyle.
-Due to busy schedules and the reuniting of g.o.d and Eun's group Sechs Kies, the group had not been able to meet up as often but remain close friends.